 MINORITY SCHOLARSHIP: This scholarship is awarded to African-American students.
 The priority application date is April 1 preceding each award year.
 Students are required to complete the Free Application for Federal Student Aid.
-Since funds are limited, preference is given to students who do not quale for the Federal Pell Grant.
-Awards will cover required registration fees (maintenance fee and student activity fee) based on the student's enrollment status at the rate of in-state assessment.
+Since funds are limited, preference is given to students who do not qualify for the Federal Pell Grant.
+Awards will cover required registration fees (maintenance fee, student activity fee and technology access fee) based on the student's enrollment status at the rate of in-state assessment.